iterative/dvc.org/content/docs/user-guide/data-management/track-sync-data.md

 Basic [data management] operations constitute the fundamental workflow of most
 <abbr>DVC projects</abbr>.
 This functionality can be used directly (as well
-cover here) but it's also included automatically in more advanced features like [pipelining] and [experiment management].
+cover here) but it's also included automatically in other DVC workflows, like [pipelining] and [experiment management].

 [data management]: /doc/user-guide/data-management